dodona-edu/judge-html/docs/pages/evaluating-by-comparing.md

 ```html
 <p>Lorem ipsum</p>
 ```
-Then the submission will be accepted\
-(remember that contents will only be compared if you set `contents` to true in the config.json)
+Then the submission will be accepted.
+Remember that contents will only be compared if you set `contents` to `true` in the config.json.

 #### Example 2 (attribute values)